Unit rationale, description and aim

 Assessment strategy and rationale

-Learning outcome 1 is addressed in assessment task 1.
-Students will be required to work in small groups to develop an information package for families of children or adults with a disability and complex communication needs.
-The information package will describe government and non-government services that are available to support people with complex communication needs.
+Assessment task 1: Students will be required to work in small groups to critique and redevelop a service plan for families of children or adults with a disability and complex communication needs.

-Learning outcome 2 is assessed in Assessment 2.
-Students are to work individually to prepare and present a poster describing a high-tech AAC device.
+Assessment 2: Students are to work individually to prepare and present a poster describing a high-tech AAC device.
 The presentation will include a description of the intended consumer (using the ICF framework) based on an assessment of the Primary, Secondary and Tertiary components of the AAC system.

 Overview of assessments

-Enables students to demonstrate knowledge of funding and services
+Enables students to demonstrate knowledge and skill in disability care and high-level ethical reasoning.

 20%

-Enables students to investigate and assess high-teach AAC.
+Enables students to investigate and assess high-tech AAC.

 30%